shano/biogen/README.md

 # How to run
 1. Run `python biogen.py project_root_folder` via the command line.
 This root folder is the parent folder for all your bioinformatic algorithms coursework.
 For example `/home/user/Documents/bioinformatics`

-2. Answer the questions that pop-up on the screen.
+2. Answer the questions that pop-up on the screen(simply paste in from Rosalind/Coursera)

-3. Within the newly created working directory run `source venv/bin/activate` to enable the new projects virtualenvironment.
+3. Within the project root, if you have not done so run `source venv/bin/activate`.

-4. Run `pip install -r requirements.txt` to install the initial project dependencies.
+4. Run `pip install -r requirements.txt` to install the initial project if you have not done so.
+Any new requirements should be added in here.

 5. You should now also have a `bio_**.py` and a `bio_**_test.py`.
 If you run `python bio_**_test.py` it will throw up two errors, that your code neither passes the sample nor extra dataset unit tests.